jyan16/D3M-Website/README.md

 4. `node dev_server.js` to start webpack dev server.
 Note that this is import to make react run correctly
 5. `python3 manage.py runserver` to start Django

+## Views
+There are three views in the system:

+1. 'localhost:8000/' index view.
+You can upload csv file and check datasets here.
+1. 'localhost:8000/view1' the home page of website.

 ## RESTful API
 Our system uses AJAX to communicate between frontend and backend.